CZ-NIC/knot-resolver/modules/stats/README.rst

 Outputs a list of recent upstreams and their RTT.
 It is sorted by time and stored in a ring buffer of a fixed size.
 This means it's not aggregated and readable by multiple consumers, but also that you may lose entries if you don't read quickly enough.
-The default ring size is 512 entries, and may be overriden on compile time by ``-DUPSTREAMS_COUNT=X``.
+The default ring size is 512 entries, and may be overridden on compile time by ``-DUPSTREAMS_COUNT=X``.

 .. function:: stats.frequent()